davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/amazon-ebs.html.markdown

 -   `run_tags` (object of key/value strings) - Tags to apply to the instance
     that is *launched* to create the AMI.
 These tags are *not* applied to the resulting AMI unless they're duplicated in `tags`.
+-   `volume_run_tags` (object of key/value strings) - Tags to apply to the volumes
+    that are *launched* to create the AMI.
+These tags are *not* applied to the resulting AMI unless they're duplicated in `tags`.

 -   `security_group_id` (string) - The ID (*not* the name) of the security group